ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/route_server_tools/swagger_generation.md

 python integrations/nav2/tools/gml_to_geojson.py graphs/graph.gml
 ```

-Then, we’ll create a `large_warehouse.yaml` for the map so that we can load it into the map server:
+Then, we'll create a `large_warehouse.yaml` for the map so that we can load it into the map server:

 ```yaml
 image: large_warehouse.png